On the large-scale geometry of graph braid groups via cubical structures: Configuration spaces of graphs

 Consequently, the hyperbolic plane quasi-isometrically embeds into \(\bbB_2(\graf)\).
 By \cite[Theorem~1]{BK05}, any group admitting such an embedding cannot be quasi-isometric to a free group, and therefore cannot be isomorphic to one either. \end{proof}

+This provides a geometric obstruction to freeness: the presence of an undistorted surface subgroup prevents \(\bbB_2(\graf)\) from being quasi-isometric to a free group.
 It is worth noticing that there exists a planar graph \(\graf\) for which \(\bbB_2(\graf)\) contains a surface subgroup \cite[Corollary~3.4]{Sab07}.
 However, it remains unknown whether this subgroup is undistorted.

-\begin{question} Does there exist a planar graph \(\graf\) such that \(\bbB_2(\graf)\) contains an undistorted subgroup isomorphic to a surface group? \end{question}
+\begin{question} Does there exist a planar graph \(\graf\) such that \(\bbB_2(\graf)\) contains an undistorted surface subgroup? \end{question}

-If \(\graf\) is planar, after fixing an embedding \(\graf\hookrightarrow\bbR^2\), we define a \emph{boundary cycle} as the boundary of the closure of a bounded component of \(\bbR^2\setminus \graf\).
-The following is a generalization of this fact and \Cref{Prop:FreeAbelianSubgroup} in graph \(2\)-braid groups.
+We next consider the planar case, where freeness is governed by the interaction of boundary cycles.
+When \(\graf\) is planar, after fixing an embedding \(\graf\hookrightarrow\bbR^2\) (with \(\bbR^2\) regarded purely as a topological space and not as a cube complex), we define a \emph{boundary cycle} as the boundary of the closure of a bounded component of \(\bbR^2\setminus \graf\).
+The following is a generalization of \Cref{Prop:FreeAbelianSubgroup} in graph \(2\)-braid groups.

-\begin{theorem}[\cite{KP12}, Theorem~4.8] If \(\graf\) is a planar graph, then \(\bbB_2(\graf)\) admits a group presentation whose relators are commutators corresponding to unordered pairs of disjoint boundary cycles.
+\begin{theorem}[\cite{KP12}, Theorem~4.8] If \(\graf\) is a planar graph, then \(\bbB_2(\graf)\) admits a group presentation whose relators are commutators corresponding to pairs of disjoint boundary cycles.
 In particular, if \(\graf\) has no pair of disjoint boundary cycles, then \(\bbB_2(\graf)\) is isomorphic to a free group. \end{theorem}

-Therefore \(\bbB_2(\graf)\) is free if and only if \(\graf\) is a planar graph without two disjoint cycles.
-(Simple) graphs without two disjoint cycles are completely classified in a combinatorial way by Lov\'asz \cite{Lovasz}: such graphs are precisely those for which there exist at most three vertices that every (induced) cycle contains at least one of.
+Therefore, \(\bbB_2(\graf)\) is free if and only if \(\graf\) is a planar graph without pairs of disjoint cycles.
+Graphs without two disjoint cycles admit a complete combinatorial classification due to Lov\'asz \cite{Lovasz}: they are precisely the graphs for which there exist at most three vertices such that every (induced) cycle contains at least one of them.

-The simplest example of such graphs is a tree. \begin{example}[\cite{KP12}] For a tree \(\sfT\), \(\bbB_2(\sfT)\) is a free group of rank \(N(\sfT)\), where
+The simplest example of such graphs is a tree. \begin{example}[\cite{KP12}] For a tree \(\sfT\), the graph \(2\)-braid group \(\bbB_2(\sfT)\) is a free group of rank \(N(\sfT)\)

-which is at least the number of essential vertices. \end{example}
+which is at least the number of essential vertices of \(\sfT\). \end{example}

 \begin{proof}[Proof of \Cref{theorem:freeness classification} for \(n=2\)] If \(\bbB_2(\graf)\) is free, then it is hyperbolic, and hence by \Cref{corollary:hyperbolicity,Non-planar}, \(\graf\) is a planar graph without two disjoint cycles.
 The converse implication follows from \Cref{scrg}. \end{proof}